 In Q1 2023 EMX sold the projects to Copperhead Mineral AB (“Copperhead”), an unlisted public company in Sweden for a 9.9% equity interest in Copperhead, annual advance royalty payments, 2.5% Net Smelter Return (“NSR”) royalty interests, work commitments, and other considerations.

 Note: Historic production values quoted above are from the Swedish Government Database.
 EMX has not performed sufficient work to verify the published data reported above, but EMX believes this information is considered reliable and relevant.
 1) Geological Survey of Finland, Special Paper 53 pg.
 199. 2) https://www.mandalayresources.com/wp-content/uploads/2019/01/Mandalay-Bjorkdal-NI-43-101-Report-FINAL-Mar-28-2019.pdf

 Note: The Björkdal and Norrberget NI 43-101 mineral reserves and resources were reported by Mandalay Resources, a publicly traded Canadian company (TSX:MND), in the Technical Report on the Bjorkdal Gold Mine, Sweden, March 28, 2019.
 The mineral reserves and resources were reviewed and approved by Qualified Person Reno Pressacco, M.Sc.(A), P.Geo

-*Note: The nearby mine provide geologic context for EMX’s Project, but this is not necessarily indicative that the Project hosts similar tonnages or grades of mineralization.
+Note: The nearby mines and deposits mentioned above provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization